 Short Stories is a unit that teaches us how to analyse fictionalised narratives written by others.
 We will be using the WHAT, HOW, WHY structure to organise our analysis and explore how both language and structural devices work to construct meanings and impact.
 There will also be opportunities to imitate the craft of writers and produce our own short stories.

-Class Novel: My Sister Lives on the Mantelpiece
+Class Novel: My Sister Lives on the Mantlepiece

 My Sister Lives on the Mantlepiece is a modern novel that tackles many topical issues such as racism, depression, bullying and divorce.
 We will analyse the novel with a sharp focus on characterisation and theme.